vmx17/XAMLCpp2CsProjection/README.md

 ## Reproducing Error
 - Open _CppXamlWRC\CppXamlWRC.sln_
 - Restore NuGet packages.
-- build the solution in x64/release or x64/debug.
+- build the solution in x64/release.
 - Close the solution.
 - Open _StubCs\StubCs.sln_
 - Restore NuGet packages.
-- build the solution in the same condition of _CppXamlWRC_.
+- build the solution in in x64/release or x64/debug.

 I think these solutions can be unified...
 Sorry for inconvenience.